Abbreviated Language for Authorization: Implementations

-VS Code Extension for ALFA
+VS Code extension

 A free extension for the VS Code editor that supports code completion, syntax highlighting, refactoring, and go-to-definition navigation.
 It can also compile ALFA into XACML 3.0.

-The ALFA plugin for Eclipse
+Plugin for Eclipse

 The ALFA Plugin for Eclipse is a tool that converts your Eclipse programming IDE to a dedicated editor of authorization policies using ALFA syntax.
 ALFA policies can then easily be converted into XACML 3.0 policies and loaded into your XACML policy management tool.